leticiagcsilva/leticiagcsilva/README.md

 ```
 ### ABOUT ME
-Currently Risk and Fraud Prevention Data Scientist and MBA student in Machine Learning in production at UFSCar.
-Graduated in Control and Automation Engineering and specialist in Big Data and Data Science.
+Currently a Data and Analytics Engineer on the operational intelligence team of Mercado Livre's Fury platform and an MBA student in Machine Learning in production at UFSCar.
+Graduated in Control and Automation Engineering and Specialist in Big Data and Data Science.

-I've been working in the data area for years, on projects in different segments such as education, marketing, engineering, optimization, fraud prevention and several academic studies in different areas.
+I have been working in the data area for years, in projects in different segments such as education, marketing and sales, maintenance engineering, optimization, fraud prevention, severe weather events and academic studies in different areas.
+Working from data capture and creation of data lakes, data quality analysis, descriptive and diagnostic analysis, modeling, productionization and model monitoring.

-Enthusiastic about new technologies, she is a business-oriented professional with a generalist profile, who has participated in projects ranging from structuring data lakes, data quality, descriptive and diagnostic analysis, modeling and model production.
+Passionate about new technologies, I have a generalist profile, which allows me to quickly adapt to different business areas.

 ### PROFESSIONAL EXPERIENCE
 🛒  Data & Analytics Engineer - Mercado Livre (09/2023 - Current)